shihanwan/memonto/README.md

     </a>
 </p>

-`memonto` (_memory + ontology_) adds memory to AI agents based on custom defined ontology.
-Define your own [RDF](https://www.w3.org/RDF/) ontology with [`rdflib`](https://github.com/RDFLib/rdflib) then have `memonto` automatically extract information that maps onto that ontology into a memory graph.
-The memories in the memory graph can be queried directly with `SPARQL` queries or contextually summarized.
+`memonto` (_memory + ontology_) adds memory to AI agents based on your custom defined ontology.
+- Define your own [RDF](https://www.w3.org/RDF/) ontology with [`rdflib`](https://github.com/RDFLib/rdflib).
+- `memonto` automatically extracts information that maps onto that ontology into a memory graph.
+- The memories can then be queried directly with `SPARQL` queries or contextually summarized.

 ```
 ┌─────────────────────────────┐ ┌──────────────────────┐ ┌─────────────────────────────────┐